ConvincibleMedia/jekyll-relationships/readme.md

 			url: permalink
 			distance: 1 # constant
 			# collection is removed
+			page: <page>
 ```

-When relationships are processed, all references are upgraded to the hash form.
-As part of this, properties from the foreign document can be drawn into the hash.
-The properties to bring in are given by the other keys in `references`.
-The values here are properties or frontmatter paths that will be read from the foreign document, which will be set to the keys given in the hash.
-This can use both Liquid properties like `url` and frontmatter data like `title`.
+When relationships are processed, references are read loosely: strings are foreign keys, hashes look at the foreign key/collection keys only, ignoring others.
+Following resolution, all references are upgraded to the defined hash form (merging over any other keys on an existing hash).

-### Keys
+## Primary Keys

 **Primary keys must be unique** within a collection.
-However, if you are able to set your site up so that they are unique across *all* collections, then you no longer need to know the collection of a document when linking to it: just the foreign key is needed.
+However, if you set things up so that primary keys are unique across *all* collections, then you no longer need to know the collection of a document when linking to it: just the foreign key is needed.

 If the collection isn't given by the reference, all collections will be searched to find the foreign key.
 If non-unique keys are found this will raise an error.

+When the `primary` config is `nil`, (which is the default), the document "path" is used as the primary key.
+This guarantees uniqueness across the whole site.
+Document path is `Document#relative_path` with leading `_` and trailing `Document.extname` removed, giving strings like `products/shoes` for `shoes.md` in the `products` collection.

 ## Trees